Rafa-Hoff/workshop-springboot3-jpa/README.md

   - Search for maven.
   - Click in the option "project reload".
   - Wait the dependencies download.
-- Open the "applicaiton.properties" at: src > resources > application.properties.
+- Open the "applicaiton.properties" at: src > main > resources > application.properties.
 - You will see this:
 ```
 spring.profiles.active=dev